omitobi/dev_ideas/README.md

 Lists the development Idea conceived with date

 - Rethink how SQL database table migrations work (using Laravel migrations as case study)
+- UI that can be dropped into any PHP (especially Laravel) project for managing Watson conversation WorkSpace without logging in into Watson Assistance Console: see, https://www.ibm.com/watson/developercloud/conversation/api/v1/curl.html?curl

 ## Github Bot
 - add links of issues or repo (starred) to your list in a specific repo's Readme file and group them [13-07-2018] :question: